H4CK-AI/internship-project/replit.md

 ## Overview

 This is a comprehensive Streamlit-based web application for bike rental demand prediction using time series forecasting.
-The system provides an end-to-end solution for data exploration, model training, prediction generation, and performance comparison using multiple machine learning approaches including ARIMA, SARIMA, and LSTM models.
+The system provides an end-to-end solution for data exploration, model training, prediction generation, and performance comparison using statistical machine learning approaches including ARIMA and SARIMA models.
+The application has been optimized for deployment compatibility by removing TensorFlow dependencies.

 ## User Preferences